-Tournament lock: The tournament lock can be toggled on and off by pressing the small switch located beside the battery on the surface of the board while the board is on.
+Tournament lock: The tournament lock can be toggled on and off by pressing the small switch located just below the eye and solenoid sockets on the surface of the board while the marker is turned off.
 Each press will disable or enable the tournament lock, and display the lock status on the OLED screen.

 Programming mode: To boot into programming mode the tournament lock must be off.
-The user can then hold down the trigger while turning on the board to boot into programming mode.
+The user can then hold down the trigger while pressing the power switch to boot into programming mode.
 After the menu boot message, the displayed setting will be the last one that was modified.
 If this is the first time the board has been booted into the menu system, it will show the fire mode.

-Scroll through the settings by pulling and releasing the trigger.
+Scroll forward or backward through the settings by pressing and releasing the top or bottom buttons.
 The menu will wrap around to the beginning when the last setting is reached.

-To change a specific setting the user must pull and hold the trigger.
-The OLED screen will reflect this by displaying "hold" on the top line.
-Once the trigger has been held long enough, the screen will display "set" in front of the current value.
-The setting can be modified at this point by pulling and releasing the trigger quickly, which will advance the current value.
-Once you reach its maximum or last value, it will loop back to the lowest value.
-After the desired value is displayed, you can save the setting by pulling and holding the trigger.
-"Hold" will be displayed on the top line of the display until the trigger has been pulled long enough.
-Once saved, the "set" designation next to the value will disappear.
+To change a setting the user must quickly press and release the middle switch.
+The OLED screen will reflect this by displaying "set" in front of the current value.
+The setting can be modified at this point by pressing either the top or bottom buttons to increment or decrement the current value.
+After the desired value is displayed, you can save the setting by pressing the power switch.
+The "set" designation next to the value will disappear.